nbeddows/meen-i8080-arcade/README.md

 It adds the following addtional graphical components to the emulation:
 - a rom selection screen allowing the user select and load the supported roms (see controls section for further details).
 - title and credits.
-- metadata including: frame rate, time, up time and memory usage.
+- metadata including:<br>
+  - frame rate.<br>
+  - current time (not supported on RP2040).<br>
+  - up time.<br>
+  - memory usage (Windows - working set size, RP2040 - mallinfo uordblks, other platforms (where supported) - /proc/self/stat resident set size).

-This project has been tested against the following roms (which can be found elsewhere online) with loading/saving game play state on the following platforms: Windows/Linux(x86_64), Linux(armv7hf, armv8), Pico RP2040(armv6-m):
+This project has been tested against the following roms (which can be found elsewhere online) with loading/saving game play state on the following platforms: Windows/Linux(x86_64), Linux(armv7hf, armv8), Pico RP2040(armv6-m) (load only):

 - Space Invaders.
 - Space Invaders Part II/Deluxe.